Google Street View: Third-party use of images

 Imagery obtained from Google Street View has been used for research purposes, e.g., quantifying greenery, health studies, and assessing cycling conditions.

 Fine-art photographers have selected images for use in their own work.
 The images have been published in book form and exhibited in art galleries, such as the work of Jon Rafman at the Saatchi Gallery, London.
 Rafman sees images that evoke the "gritty urban life" depicted in American street photography and the images commissioned by the Farm Security Administration.
 He was inspired by the aesthetic of Henri Cartier-Bresson.

-Michael Wolf won an honourable mention in Daily Life in the 2011 World Press Photo competition for some of his work using Google Street View.
+Michael Wolf won an honorable mention in Daily Life in the 2011 World Press Photo competition for some of his work using Google Street View.
 Mishka Henner was shortlisted for the 2013 Deutsche Börse Photography Prize in November 2012 for his series 'No Man's Land', which depicts sex workers at rural roadside locations.
 Canadian artist Sylvia Grace Borda worked in conjunction with John M. Lynch between 2013 and 2014 to insert the first staged tableaux into the Google Street View engine.
 It won them the Lumen Prize in 2016.
 Borda has independently continued to author the Google Street View engine, and in 2017, she created the tableaux series the Kissing Project.

 Swedish programmer Anton Wallén developed a game called GeoGuessr, which places players in a Google Street View and has them guess its location.
 In 2022, competitive players went viral, prompting a New York Times feature on top players.